 NO HOT LOADING!
 Engines must be shut down prior to loading or unloading Young Eagles!

-Pilot & Ground Volunteer Safety Briefing [Ernie Ganas]
+Pilot & Ground Volunteer Safety Briefing

-Provide them with your safety briefing, including use of the seat belt, “Sterile Cockpit Rule” when approaching airport & downwind to base leg, door operation, and any other safety features of the aircraft..
-I tell passengers to stop talking when I raise my right hand.
-You set your own “Sterile Cockpit Rule”
+Pick up your Young Eagle(s) from Administrative Desk, sign their registration/release forms on the pilots’ signature line, leaving those on a clipboard at the desk.
+Walk the Young Eagles to your plane, and provide them with your safety briefing, including use of the seat belt, “Sterile Cockpit Rule” when approaching airport & downwind to base leg, door operation, and any other safety features of the aircraft.

 - Take a good look around your plane and do not forget to call “CLEAR PROP” before you start your engines.

-- Look for an Aircraft Marshal prior to moving, then signal you are ready to move by turning on you landing light.
+- Look for an Aircraft Marshal prior to moving, then signal you are ready to move by turning on your landing light.
+Aircraft Marshal will clear taxi area and signal you to move forward and turn to taxiway.

 - Pick up your next Young Eagle(s) at the administrative desk